 Did the First Americans Come from Asia, Europe or Someplace Else?

 At last, scientists may know for certain who the first Americans were

-According to theory and plenty of scientific investigation, the first Americans came to North America or South America about 13,000 to 20,000 years ago.
-Or was it 40,000 years ago?
+According to theory and plenty of scientific investigation, the first Americans came to North America from 13,000 to 20,000 years ago - or was it 40,000 years ago?
 Let’s look into this fascinating issue and see if we can figure out how long ago modern humans came to the Americas and from where did they come.

 Please keep reading!